garyhettinger/DiD-continuous/README.md

 An example simulated dataset is provided in `example_simulated_data.RData`.

 An example script calling a simulation and running an analysis for the Average Dose Effect on the Treated (ADT) is provided in `example_run.R`.
 An example figure is also produced in the script.
-To calculate pointwise confidence intervals, the `nboots` parameter must be increased to greater than zero.
+To calculate pointwise confidence intervals, the `run_ci_sim()` function can be uncommented with `nboots` parameter (bootstrap) set to greater than zero and/or the `get_vars` flag set to TRUE (sandwich).

 ## Functions